sonnenhaft/pd-corp_failed_mobx/README.md

 $ npm run lint:fix
 ```
 **before** every **commit**.
 We are not adding this action to pre commit hooks like version bump, not to generate errors that may happen after automatic fixes (developer should do it manually).
 Some errors will not get fixed automatically, so you need to fix them manually in code.
 Please do not commit until you fix all the code style errors.
-Style linter is running with same command automatically right after eslint.
+Style linter is running with same command automatically right after ESlint.
 Please note that `npm run lint` does not exist in this package.json, so don't try to run it.

 # Styling (css)